Transverse minimal foliations on unit tangent bundles and applications: Small visual measure

 \begin{lema} Every bubble region is either open or closed.
 Each leaf contains at most countably many distinct bubble regions.
 If every leaf in $\cG_L$ is a bubble leaf, then there is a unique open bubble region $\cB$ which verifies that $\Phi_L(\cB)$ accumulates in all of $\partial \HH^2$. \end{lema}

 In figure \ref{fig-bubbles} a depiction of the conclusion of this lemma is presented.

 \begin{proof} Each bubble region is a set saturated by $\cG_L$.
 There is a natural partial order between the leaves in a bubble region given by $c_1 \prec c_2$ if $D_{c_1} \subset D_{c_2}$.
-It follows that if there is a maximal element in the bubble region, then it is unique (by definition of bubble region, every pair of elements is smaller than some element in the region) and the bubble region is closed, while if there is no maximal element then the bubble region is open.
-As bubble regions have non-empty interior and make a partition of $L$ we know that there are at most countably many bubble regions.
+It follows that if there is a maximal element in the bubble region, then it is unique (by definition of bubble region, every pair of elements is smaller or equal than some element in the region) and the bubble region is closed, while if there is no maximal element then the bubble region is open.
+As bubble regions have non-empty interior we know that there are at most countably many bubble regions.

-From now on in this lemma, assume that every leaf of $\cG_L$ belongs to some bubble region.
+Assume now that every leaf of $\cG_L$ belongs to some bubble region.
 If there is a unique bubble region, then it is an open bubble region since there cannot be a maximal element.

-We next prove that not every bubble is closed.
-Let $B$ be a closed bubble with boundary leaf $c$ and let $\tau$ be a small transversal to $\cG$ in $L$ with an endpoint in $c$ and not intersecting the interior of $B$.
+We next prove that not every bubble is closed: Let $B$ be a closed bubble with boundary leaf $c$ and let $\tau$ be a small transversal to $\cG$ in $L$ with an endpoint in $c$ and not intersecting the interior of $B$.
 Parametrize $\tau$ as $x_t, 0 \leq t \leq 1$ with $x_0$ in $c$.
 Suppose a bubble region $B'$ intersects $\tau$ not in $x_0$.
 Then its boundary intersects $\tau$ (as $x_0$ is not in $B'$).
 In addition its boundary intersects $\tau$ in a single point, because if it intersected $\tau$ in two points, one would produce a bubble leaf intersecting $\tau$ in two points, contradiction.
 It follows that there is a single bubble region $B'$ containing $\tau \setminus \{ x_0 \}$ and $B'$ is an open bubble.
-In particular notice that $B'$ limits on every point in $\partial B'$.

 Finally, given an open bubble region $\cB$ we can consider $\wihat\cB$ to be $\cB$ together with all the closed bubbles whose boundary intersects the boundary of $\cB$.
 It follows that $\wihat\cB$ is an open set and that if $\cB'$ is another open bubble region, then $\wihat\cB \cap \wihat\cB' = \emptyset$, thus, we get there is a unique open bubble region.